Jelena Karleuša: Political views

 After the cancelation of her show in Podgorica due to her statement about Montenegrin ethnic identity ("Every Montenegrin's grandfather was a Serb"), Karleuša's Instagram account was mass reported and subsequently temporarily banned in May 2024.
 In November 2024, the Romanian Embassy in Belgrade condemned Karleuša for her statements about the Serbian politician Marinika Tepić, an ethnic Romanian.
 Karleuša's statements, in which she had been repeatedly pointing out Tepić's Romanian ethnicity and had implied that ethnic Serbs should be held to different standards than ethnic minorities, were also condemned by the Serbian Ministry of Human and Minority Rights and Social Dialogue, the Commissioner for Protection of Equality Brankica Janković and the European Movement Serbia, among others.
 The statements were described as "chauvinist" by N1 and Nova.rs, and as hate speech by N1 and Vijesti.
 On 4 August 2025, Karleuša expressed sympathies for the creation of a Greater Serbia on her X account.
+In August 2026, Karleuša's show at a nightclub in Vodice, Croatia, scheduled for 15 August, caused controversy.
+There were calls for a boycott of the event, including from the Mayor of Vodice Ante Cukrov, due to Karleuša's previous political statements, which included calling the Croatian language a "dialect of the Serbian language" and the public desire for "the same thing to happen" to Croatian citizens, which was interpreted as a desire for a canopy collapse in Croatia.
+The nightclub subsequently cancelled the show.

 Despite initially expressing support for Palestine following the October 7 attacks and condemning the Israeli war crimes in the subsequent Gaza war, Karleuša later expressed "love" for Israel on 4 August 2025.

 In the past, Karleuša had been critical of Bosnian Serb politician Milorad Dodik, drawing Dodik's ire after she supported the Justice for David movement, and criticized the Government, Police and Judiciary of Republika Srpska.
 However, on 27 July 2024, Karleuša flew from Banja Luka to Podgorica in a helicopter owned by the Government of Republika Srpska, whose president at the time was Dodik.
 After he was found guilty by the Court of Bosnia and Herzegovina of disobeying the decisions of the High Representative, Karleuša defended Dodik and condemned the verdict.
 Karleuša has also been critical of Serbian politicians Dragan "Palma" Marković and Vojislav Šešelj, as well as the Government of Croatia.